Texas Appeals Court Upholds Injunction on Hemp-Derived Delta-8

 What This Means For Hemp-Derived Products

-This decision indicates that state organizations must follow the prescribed rule-making processes outlined in the APA when making significant changes that could affect individual rights or businesses.
+This decision indicates that state organizations must follow the rule-making processes outlined in the APA when making significant changes that could affect individual rights or businesses.
 Currently, the sale and use of delta-8 products derived from hemp remain legal in Texas.

 The state now has 15 days to make a decision on what they will do next, such as an appeal.
 In the event that the state doesn't challenge the recent judgment, the case will revert to the lower court for trial.